GEO-IASS/3D_Deep_Learning/datasets/3DMNIST/README.md

 ![3D MNIST](3Dmnist.png)

-The aim of this dataset is to provide a simple way to get started with 3D computer vision problems.

-However there is a lack of large 3D datasets (you can find a [good one here](http://shapenet.cs.stanford.edu/) based on triangular meshes); it's especially hard  to find datasets based on point clouds (wich is the raw output from every 3D sensing device).

-This dataset contains 3D point clouds generated from the original images of the MNIST dataset to bring a familiar introduction to 3D to people used to work with 2D datasets (images).
+This dataset contains 3D point clouds generated from the original images of the MNIST dataset to bring a familiar introduction of 3D for people used to work with 2D datasets (images).

 # Content

-Full dataset containing train (4000 point clouds), test (1000) and valid (1000) folders compressed.
+You can use `img_to_pointcloud.ipynb` to generate the dataset from the original images.
+Following this notebook will let you choose the number of point cloud you wish to generate.
+Default is as many point clouds as images in the original dataset.

+You can also download the dataset from [this link](https://mega.nz/#!LAZmXZKB).

-The dataset is in the format ready to be used by `dataset_to_feature_vector.py`.
+The dataset's format is ready to be used by `dataset_to_feature_vector.py`.

 ```
-data.zip/
+data/
     train/
         0/
             0.npy